nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    Telegram: t.me/alexl33
 ____________________________________________________________
 ```

 <a name="me"></a>
 ### Viewing personal contact: `me`
-Displays all the details saved to the personal contact in the ConTech Book.
+Displays all your details saved to the personal contact in the ConTech Book.

+This refers to the details which you filled in while setting up **ConTech**.

-Usage: `me`
+Command format: `me`
 * Displays all the details of the personal contact.

 Expected outcome of usage: